Paper #36. Commanding & Controlling the OODA Loop: Iran’s Narrative Strategy

 John Boyd’s OODA Loop began as a fighter pilot’s technique to shoot down enemy aircraft before they did the same to him.
 OODA had to be fast, accurate, and holistic enough to anticipate changes in the environment:

 A comprehensive collection of John Boyd’s briefings and related articles and books may be found on Chet Richard’s website.
 With respect to narrative warfare, the most important phase in the OODA Loop’s multiple loops is Orientation (see slide 13) because it largely determines what you pay attention to in Observation.
-As technology expands what we Observe, we are more vulnerable to being duped into Orienting on what we Observe in certain ways.
+As artificial intelligence advances to influence what we Observe, we are more vulnerable to being duped into Orienting on what we Observe in certain ways.

 We’ll use “Sense” because it’s broader than Observe, which may have been Boyd’s original intent.
 What we Sense can happen in an instant, but is a complex result of our environment.
 Boyd described its determinants as heritage and culture, analysis and synthesis, historical experience and new information.
 Technological advancements enable us to Sense so much, we can get overwhelmed or fixate on one thing.
 As we shall see, Iran’s ruling narrative strategy is not subtle.
 It essentially commands and controls its targeted audience to fixate on one narrative.